DataDog/documentation/content/en/service_management/events/correlation/patterns.md

 {{< img src="service_management/events/correlation/pattern/recommended_patterns_preview.png" alt="Correlation recommended patterns with the preview panel showing potential cases the pattern would create" style="width:100%;" >}}

-## Adjusting a pattern
+## Create a pattern

-To create or adjust a pattern-based correlation:
+To create a pattern-based correlation:
 1. Navigate to [Correlation][1].
 1. Click **+ Add a Pattern**, at the top of the Pattern table.
-This opens a pattern configuration page.
+This opens pattern configuration page with out-of-the-box suggested pattern on the left side , and preview pattern output on the right side.
+1. You can adjust the suggested pattern by clicking **+ Continue With Pattern**(this will take you to the pre-populated configuration page for additonal adjustment if needed) or choose to create your own by clicking **+ Personalize From Scratch**

+### Suggested pattern
+Suggested pattern are recommended based on your commonly used service, environment tags to help get started with event correlation quickly.

+### Configuration
+Once you are at the [correlation configuration page][2]
-1. From the dropdown menu, select the alerting sources you want to correlate events for.
+1. Select the event source you want to group on from the dropdown
+1. Define the grouping tags.
+Grouping tags are event facets. see advanced settings section below if you don't find the tag from the dropdown
+1. To exclude any events from the source defined above, adding filtering event query in **Filter by these events or tags**

 ### Advanced settings (optional)
 1. Click **Show Advanced Settings**.